Learning our values through emotions

 Each type of emotion tells us something about ourselves.
 Some examples:

-For a full explanation of this topic with much more practical detail, see the book Emotions: Revealing our Values.
-This page is essentially a plug for the utility of this book and largely comes from the book.
+For a more complete explanation of this topic with much more practical detail, see the book Emotions: Revealing our Values.
+The book has great practical utility.

 Growth and Living